rsksmart/devportal-1.0/rif/multisig/product.md

 ## Features

-The RIF Multisig solution will allow RSK developers to use our SDKs, and with the help of the documentation to:
+The RIF Multisig solution will allow Rootstock (RSK) developers to use our SDKs, and with the help of the documentation to:

 * Create multisig account, choosing its owners and threshold
 * CRUD multisig owners and threshold